How can businesses manage projects better and increase shareholder value?

 Most businesses are good at extracting shareholder value from Operations, but not from Projects, where a lot (if not most) of value should be coming from.

 Businesses are expected to increase their value, over time.
 They are expected to create value for their owners (i.e. shareholders).
 To do so, they allocate their scarce resources to the most promising operations – and projects.
-The latter activities are where they take advantage of new opportunities and deal with threats.

 A framework to better manage projects